-The responses are included verbatim in this report and are summarized in the Findings section.
+The responses are included verbatim in this report and are summarized in the Findings section of this report.
 In addition, time will be provided for each HOA to comment at the hearing.
-The Old Town responses follow and the Burning Tree/Polo Meadows start on page \\\
+The Old Town responses follow and the Burning Tree/Polo Meadows start on page